INDIAN INSTITUTE OF MANAGEMENT CALCUTTA

-However, an overseas candidate who is expected to be in India in during CAT 2016 scheduled on December 4, 2016 will not be eligible to apply under overseas category.
-Candidate residing in neighbouring countries like Nepal from where there are no entry restrictions to India will also not be considered as ‘Overseas Candidate’.
+However, an overseas candidate who is expected to be in India in during CAT 2017 scheduled on November 26, 2017 will not be eligible to apply under overseas category.

 In order to be eligible to apply for post graduate programme (PGP), namely; Post Graduate Diploma in Management (PGDM), a candidate must hold a Bachelor’s degree with at least 50% marks or equivalent CGPA awarded by any of the Universities incorporated by an act of the central or state legislature in India or other educational institutions established by an Act of Parliament or declared to be deemed as a University under Section 3 of the UGC Act, 1956, or possess an equivalent qualification recognized by the Ministry of HRD, Government of India.
 The equivalence of the foreign degree needs to be certified by the Association of Indian Universities.
 The percentage of marks obtained by the candidate in the bachelor’s degree would be calculated based on the practice followed by the university/institution from where the candidate has obtained the degree.
 In case the candidate is awarded grades/CGPA instead of marks, the conversion of grades/CGPA to percentage of marks would be based on the procedure certified by the university/ institution from where he/she has obtained the bachelor’s degree.
 In case the university/ institution does not have any scheme for converting CGPA into equivalent marks, the equivalence would be established by dividing the candidate’s CGPA by the maximum possible CGPA and multiplying the result with 100.